NeighTools/UnityDoorstop/README.md

 ## License

 Doorstop 4 is licensed under LGPLv2.1.
 You can view the entire license [here](LICENSE).
+You can still access the source code to the original UnityDoorstop 3 source (licensed under CC0) from [the legacy branch](https://github.com/NeighTools/UnityDoorstop/tree/legacy).